 \begin{proposition}\cite[Theorem 3.6]{MullineuxBijectionsofpregular} An array as in \eqref{eq: def mullineux symbol} is the Mullineux symbol of an $e$-regular partition of $n=\sum a_i$ if and only if: \begin{itemize} \item[(i)] $0 \leq r_i-r_{i+1} \leq e$; \item[(ii)] $r_i-r_{i+1} + \epsilon_{i+1} \leq a_i-a_{i+1} \leq r_i-r_{i+1} + \epsilon_{i+1}+e$; \item[(iii)]$r_i=r_{i+1} \Rightarrow e\mid a_i$; \item[(iv)]$r_i-r_{i+1}=e \Rightarrow e \nmid a_i$; \item[(v)] $0 \leq a_k-r_k<e$ \item[(vi)] 1 $\leq r_k \leq e$ and if $r_k=e$ then $a_k-r_k>0.$

-\end{itemize} \end{proposition} Now we can apply Proposition \ref{prop:Mull conditions} to arrays of the form \eqref{eq: MullSymbolforfixedpoint}, i.e. fixed points.
+\end{itemize} \end{proposition} Thus, fixed points of $m_e$ correspond to Mullineux symbols of the form: where $a_i$ is even if and only if $e \mid a_i$ if and only if $\epsilon_i=0$.
+Now we can apply Proposition \ref{prop:Mull conditions} to arrays of the form \eqref{eq: MullSymbolforfixedpoint}, i.e. fixed points.
 The conditions on the $r_i$ in Proposition \ref{prop:Mull conditions} can easily be translated to conditions on the $a_i$.
 Thus we can enumerate fixed points simply by counting the suitable partitions $(a_1, a_2, \ldots, a_k) \vdash n$.

 \begin{definition} Define $\mathcal{M}_e(n)$ to be the set of partitions $(a_1, a_2, \ldots, a_k) \vdash n$ satisfying: \begin{itemize} \item[(i)] $2 \mid a_i \Longleftrightarrow e \mid a_i$ \item[(ii)] $0 \leq a_i-a_{i+1} \leq 2e$ \item[(iii)] If $a_i=a_{i+1}$ then $a_i$ is even. \item[(iv)] If $a_i-a_{i+1} =2e$ then $a_i$ is odd. \item[(v)]$a_k<2e$. \end{itemize}